ducakar/openzone/README.md

-This script configures and/or builds OpenZone in the `build` directory for a specified platform or all supported platforms uncommented in the beginning of this script if `<platform>` parameter is omitted. `ANDROID_NDK` and `NACL_SDK_ROOT` environment variables must be set for Android and NaCl builds respectively.
+This script configures and/or builds OpenZone in the `build` directory for a specified platform or all supported platforms uncommented in the beginning of this script if `<platform>` parameter is omitted. `NACL_SDK_ROOT` environment variable must be set for the NaCl build.

 The following commands may be given: